 Early Childhood Education and Care (ECEC)

-Much of the early childhood care in Finland centers around play.
-There may be no explicit official curriculum for ECEC in Finland, but there is a form of “meta-curriculum” with less measurable concepts such as learning through play, free discovery, collaboration, interaction, own initiative, concentration, and learning to take responsibility for one’s own actions, at its core.
-It emphasizes the so-called soft skills of balanced growth and taking others into account, over quantifiable metrics.
+Much of the early childhood care in Finland centers around play, free discovery, collaboration, interaction, own initiative, concentration, and learning to take responsibility for one’s own actions.
+ECEC in Finland emphasizes the so-called soft skills of balanced growth and taking others into account, over quantifiable metrics.

 An early years teacher in Finland must hold a degree from a university or a university of applied sciences, and all other care-givers and instructors at a day-care center must have at least an upper secondary level qualification in social welfare and healthcare.
 Family day-care givers, who provide care in a domestic setting, must have a vocational qualification in family day-care.